 - Effectively utilized engineering strategies to address problems and improve efficiency and safety.

-- Successfully handled several construction upgrade and repairs.
+- Successfully handled several construction upgrades and repairs.

 - Worked to ensure budgets were followed and client satisfaction was achieved.